Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 Let’s take a look at the image below.
 A simple To-dos app.

-We will create this app from scratch in this tutorial.
+As you are aware, we will create this app from scratch in this tutorial.
 It may look simple in the eye but trust me, you will get to understand the concept of React and how it works afterwards.

 ![Todos app design](./images/todosapp.png)